ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 This section describes how to add a checkpoint path to a memory tablespace.

-The checkpoint paths for a memory tablespace can only be set during the control phase.
-After shutting down the Altibase server, restart it in the control phase.
+The checkpoint paths for a memory tablespace can only be set during the control stage.
+After shutting down the Altibase server, restart it in the control stage.

 ```
 $ isql -u sys -p manager -sysdba